*Amanda Bietsch, violin & flute instructor

 With proper direction, the ability to play an instrument will stay with a person for the rest of his or her life.
-I incorporate all the aspects of musical study – technique, performance, music theory, and music history into my lessons while making each lesson fun and customized for each particular student.
-I teach all ages and skill levels and teach with both Suzuki and traditional methods.
-When technical or musical problems arise, I aim to find creative solutions while equipping my students with a think-it-through approach, and always encourage my students to consistently practice!
-I embrace the challenging moments of learning, and teach my students to view them as the most enjoyable aspects of learning the cello.
-Without the difficulties progress would never take shape, and performing beautiful music would only be a distant idea!
-There is an attainable and rewarding way to perform music beautifully and effortlessly, and this is the core of my teaching philosophy.
+I include all aspects of musical study – technique, performance, music theory, and music history into my lessons while making each lesson experience fun and customized for each particular student.
+I teach all ages and skill levels using both Suzuki and traditional methods.
+When technical or musical problems arise, I aim to find creative solutions while equipping my students with a think-it-through approach, and always encouraging my students to consistently practice!
+I embrace the challenging moments of learning and teach my students to view them as the most enjoyable aspects of learning the cello.
+Without the difficulties, progress would never take shape, and performing beautiful music would only be a distant idea!
+The reward of being able to play music beautifully and effortlessly is the core of my teaching philosophy.

 M.M.
 The Hartt School of Music, P.D.
 The Pennsylvania State University, and B.S.
 Southern Adventist University with honors in performance.